Global Supply Chain Disruptions - The Revenge of VariationJuly 19, 2022

-Those managing complex supply chains may feel like you are trying to tow a boat cross-country with a 1977 Yugo with bald tires and a low oil light: there are too many failure modes to enumerate.
-It seems that failure modes are now the common currency of any supply chain discussion, which raises the question: how have potential failure modes been considered when designing business supply chains?
+Those managing complex supply chains may feel like they are trying to tow a boat cross-country with a 1977 Yugo with bald tires and a low oil light: there are too many failure modes to enumerate.
+Failure modes are now the common currency of any supply chain discussion, which raises the question: how have potential failure modes been considered when designing business supply chains?

 As outlined in several recent articles from McKinsey, MIT, and the Wall Street Journal, supply chain resilience is a hot topic.
 Factory supply chain problems have become all‐too‐familiar to everyone, and as we consider how to make design improvements, it's worth revisiting this design axiom, popularized by W. Edwards Deming:

 Every system is perfectly designed to get the results it gets.

 Our current global supply chain problems should be no surprise.
 The failures are a predictable output of the system.
 The only thing that wasn't predictable was the timing and coincident occurrence of multiple problems that have magnified the impact.

 The relative stability of major factory supply chain inputs over many years allowed us to tighten the system to drive out waste continually.
 Lean supply chains are optimal when everything works as intended.
 Still, we misinterpreted relative stability as a set of conditions that would likely continue or could at least be managed instead of appreciating the fragility of a balancing act that was likely to crash.
 It's sort of like when my siblings and I played dodgeball in a tree.
 We didn't get seriously hurt, but that was luck; it was not due to a well-thought-out and resilient process design.